Verifiable Manifest Signing and Transparency Enforcement for Secure MCP-Based LLM Pipelines: Threats to Validity

 \section{Threats to Validity}

-Although the evaluation demonstrates scalability, fairness, and resilience, several threats to validity must be considered.
-Following Wohlin et al.~\cite{wohlin2012experimentation}, we distinguish between internal and external validity, interpreting both as potential adversarial exposure surfaces.
+Although the evaluation demonstrates scalability, verification stability, and operational consistency, several threats to validity should be considered when interpreting the findings.
+Following Wohlin et al.~\cite{wohlin2012experimentation}, we discuss threats to internal and external validity related to experimental design, workload assumptions, measurement stability, and generalizability.